 We are honored and grateful to gather on this land, and we respect the indigenous peoples of this region.

 We encourage others to create their own land acknowledgement.
-Click here to learn how to do so.
+Learn how to do so by following this link.